Right to Work checks – What they mean and how automation can help

 - Many systems have an API which allows integration into your back-end systems and helping you to create an integrated and streamlined on-boarding flow.

 When you’re thinking about investing in technology to support your Right to Work checking process, you should balance your risk profile against your internal processes.
-Consider the volume of onboarding checks you make, the structure of your business (are you relying, for example, on local onboarding managers to make checks), current knowledge of fraudulent documents and UK Right to Work expertise amongst your team and the level of verification you think you need.
+Consider the volume of onboarding checks you make, the typical demographics of your employees, the structure of your business (are you relying, for example, on local onboarding managers to make checks), current knowledge of fraudulent documents and UK Right to Work expertise amongst your team and the level of verification you think you need.
 You should weigh this against any purchase, implementation, training and ongoing costs.

 In terms of costs, you should compare the cost of automation to the following: